birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 - course-count from original OIT file (2023-Nov-27-Monday): 14,885
     - (see file "a__OIT_course_list...")

-- course-count from initial OIT subset: 1,390
+- course-count from initial OIT subset: 1,389
     - filtered out courses not matching season-year (2024-spring), and not having section "s01", and not having an instructor.
     - (see output-file "b__oit_subset_01.tsv")
     - (see summary-file "b2__oit_data_01a_summary.json")

----

-OLD data from last run...

-- course-count after filtering out courses with no email-address match: 1,125
+- course-count after filtering out courses with no email-address match: 1,253
     - I used OCRA to find email-addresses from the OIT Bru-ID.
     - (see output-file "c__oit_data_01b.json")